KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/overview/_index.md

 - What is your budget?
 Depending of the amount of needed devices: LoRa devices have the potential to lower the cost.
 - How important are "real time" data for my application?
 - Is it ok that a LoRa Network provider temporary stored my measurement data?
 - Why not try out a device from KELLER with the KOLIBRI Cloud and try it out in your environment for your application?
-In just a couple of days you see your data and have a proof-of-concept of your application!
+In just a couple of days you have a proof-of-concept of your application!